 Calcium chloride is a form of salt — but not the type you sprinkle on your food.
 This inorganic compound is a colorless, crystalline solid that is highly soluble in water.
 Although similar to table salt in composition, the compound contains calcium instead of sodium.
 Hence, when used as a food additive, calcium chloride does not pose the same health risks (specifically, high blood pressure) that exist with sodium-based salt solutions.

-Brenntag, N.A. is a leading calcium chloride distributor in the U.S. and beyond.
+Brenntag, N.A. is a leading calcium chloride distributor in Canada.
 You can count on us to meet all your calcium chloride needs regardless of the size, scope, or location of your manufacturing operation.

 buy Various grades of calcium chloride